-Bayern Munich v Mainz 05
+Bayern Munich 4-0 Mainz 05

 Corner, FC Bayern München.
 Conceded by Daniel Brosinski.

 Attempt missed.
 Robin Quaison (1.
-FSV Mainz 05) right footed shot from the centre of the box misses to the left.
+FSV Mainz 05) right footed shot from outside the box misses to the left.
 Assisted by Giulio Donati with a cross.

 Offside, 1.
 FSV Mainz 05.
 Stefan Bell tries a through ball, but Abdou Diallo is caught offside.